braintribehq/models2019/README.md

+# IMPORTANT FOR MODELS2019 REVIEWERS

+Reading the submitted paper should act as a very quick summary about Cortex and Tribefire. **The video on [Extending The Platform](https://academy.tribefire.com/extending-tribefire-overview/) is the last one of the technical base course**.
+It describes the extension of TF given by the **tribefire demo (cartridge) described in the paper** (including models, expert, and configuration via wires) should be the understandable despite the technicisms of the platform.

 # Tribefire: a Platform for Platforms driven by Normalised Models
+This is a companion public git repository of the tool demo paper submitted to Models 2019.
+It includes:

 ![alt text](https://github.com/braintribehq/models2019/blob/master/Documents/fig-tf-architecture2.png)
 Figure 1.
 The DDSA-based architecture of Tribefire.

-This is a companion public git repository of the tool demo paper submitted to Models 2019.
-It includes:

   - Additional links to Tribefire Academy and Documentation portals
   - Prototype of a Ecore2GmModel transformation.